Thérèse BoninAssociate Professor

 A.B., Philosophy, Assumption College, 1982

-Therese Bonin has research interests in the Aristotelian commentary tradition, Islamic philosophy, twelfth-and thirteenth-century translations, the philosophy of nature, problems about individuation and the soul, and Albert Magnus, Thomas Aquinas, and their relation to each other.
+Thérèse Bonin has research interests in the Aristotelian commentary tradition, Islamic philosophy, twelfth-and thirteenth-century translations, the philosophy of nature, problems about individuation and the soul, and Albertus Magnus, Thomas Aquinas, and their relation to each other.
+She also takes part in Christian–Muslim dialogue.

-Creation as Emanation: The Origin of Diversity in Albert the Great's ‘On the Causes and the Procession of the Universe,' University of Notre Dame Press, 2001.
+Creation as Emanation: The Origin of Diversity in Albert the Great’s ‘On the Causes and the Procession of the Universe,’ University of Notre Dame Press, 2001; re-issued in paper and electronic editions, 2016.

 “The Emanative Psychology of Albertus Magnus,” Topoi, Vol. 19, no. 1, March 2000.